-The skills to be mastered in use the EBM approach include that of question formulation, literature search, critical approach include that of application of evidence.
+The skills to be mastered in use the EBM approach include that of question formulation, literature search, critical appraisal of articles, and application of evidence.
 The resources needed include computers and Internet for access to full articles, a printer, and functional use of the English language.
 Moreover, this is a lifelong endeavor, so practice and mentorship are useful.
-PB and CS, is a rapidly changing field, Huge amount of literature for access to full articles. literature/research, Slow dissemination of new data.
+PB and CS, is a rapidly changing field, Huge amount of literature/research, Slow dissemination of new data.

 The PB and CS component in the Tbilisi State Medical University has the aim of assisting students in learning objectives.
 Training in the PB and CS learning method will be provided at the beginning of the Module.
-Characteristics of PBL and CS in teaching curricula in TSMU :

-Problems form the organising focus and stimulus for learning, problems are a vehicle for the development of problem-solving skills, new information is acquired through self- directed learning, learning is student centred, learning occurs in small student groups, teachers are facilitators or guides.
+Characteristics of PBL and CS in teaching curricula in TSMU: Problems form the organising focus and stimulus for learning, problems are a vehicle for the development of problem-solving skills, new information is acquired through self- directed learning, learning is student centred, learning occurs in small student groups, teachers are facilitators or guides.

-occurs in small student groups, teachers are facilitators or guides.
 Problems form the organising focus and stimulate learning.
 Process of PBL : Students confront a problem, students work in groups to alleviate prior knowledge and attempt to identify the nature of the problem, pose questions about what they do not understand, design a plan to solve the problem and identify the resources they need.

-Role of the tutor: facilitator, helps to conduct discussions, suggests avenues of investigation, sets problem in a meaningful context, suggests prioritising learning issues, intervenes in negative group dynamics, guides discussions in a group setting discussions in a group setting.
+Role of the tutor: facilitator, helps to conduct discussions, suggests avenues of investigation, sets problem in a meaningful context, suggests prioritising learning issues, intervenes in negative group dynamics, guides discussions in a group setting.

-Objectives of individual or team research: Understand EBM- What it is, why it is important, apply EBM, teach EBM, access EBM resources, GOALS of EBM, Improve outcomes, improve safety, Improve costeffectiveness.
+Objectives of individual or team research: Understand EBM- What it is, why it is important, apply EBM, teach EBM, access EBM resources, GOALS of EBM, Improve outcomes, improve safety, Improve cost-effectiveness.